 For additional information, or if you have any questions regarding this Security Policy, please contact us at email@example.com.

 You can also send questions or comments to:

 Austin, Texas 78716

 BorrowersFirst loans are unsecured, personal loans made by Cross River Bank, a New Jersey State chartered bank, Member FDIC.
 Eligibility for a loan is not guaranteed.
 To receive a loan, you must be a US citizen or permanent resident and at least 18 years old (or 19 years old in Alabama).
-At this time, we do not accept loan applications from residents of Connecticut, Hawaii, Idaho, Iowa, Maine, Mississippi, Nevada, New York, Tennessee, Vermont, West Virginia, Wisconsin or Wyoming.
+At this time, we do not accept loan applications from residents of Colorado, Connecticut, Hawaii, Idaho, Iowa, Mississippi, Nevada, New York, Vermont, West Virginia, or Wisconsin.